dfinity/canhttp/README.md

 ### Feature `http`

-Transforms a low-level service that uses Candid types into one that uses types from the [http](https://crates.io/crates/http) crate.
+Offers middleware that transforms a low-level service that uses Candid types into one that uses types from the [http](https://crates.io/crates/http) crate.

 ### Feature `json`

-Transforms a low-level service that transmits bytes into one that transmits JSON payloads.
+Offers middleware that transforms a low-level service that transmits bytes into one that transmits JSON payloads.

 ### Feature `multi`